MadalinaPatrichi/uob-cloud-computing/content/book/chapter_3/01_Introduction.md

             c.
 Tag image
             d.
 Publish the image
             e.
-Pull and run the image from the remote repo
+Pull and run the image from the remote repo 3.4 Intaract with a container
+        3.4.1 Exec into a container
+        3.4.2 Test out container connectivity with the outside world

+4. Use multi-stage builds
+    4.1 Why use multi-stage builds?
+    4.2 Use multi-stage builds
+    4.3 Cleanup: Name build stages
+    4.4 Stop at a specific build stage (optional)
+    4.5 Use an external image as a stage

-4. Managing application data
+5. Managing application data
-    4.1 Storage options (volumes, bind mounts and tmpfs) 4.2 Volumes
+    5.1 Storage options (volumes, bind mounts and tmpfs) 5.2 Volumes
-        4.2.1 Descripton for volumes, what are they useful for?
+        5.2.1 Descripton for volumes, what are they useful for?
-        4.2.2 Instances where volumes should be used 4.2.3 Create a volume and attach to the container 4.3 Bind mounts
+        5.2.2 Instances where volumes should be used 5.2.3 Create a volume and attach to the container 5.3 Bind mounts
-        4.2.1 Descripton for bind mounts, what are they useful for?
+        5.2.1 Descripton for bind mounts, what are they useful for?
-        4.2.2 Instances where bind mounts should be used 4.2.3 Exemplify how a directory on the host machine is mounted into a container 4.4 Tmpfs
+        5.2.2 Instances where bind mounts should be used 5.2.3 Exemplify how a directory on the host machine is mounted into a container 5.4 Tmpfs
-        4.2.1 Descripton for tmpfs mounts, what is it useful for?
+        5.2.1 Descripton for tmpfs mounts, what is it useful for?
-        4.2.2 Instances where tmpfs mounts should be used 4.2.3 Use a tmpfs mount in a container
+        5.2.2 Instances where tmpfs mounts should be used 5.2.3 Use a tmpfs mount in a container

+6. Run application in production
+    6.1 Configure the daemon (dockerrd)
+    6.2 Configure the containers
+        6.2.1 Start containers automatically